 Things have calmed down in the few days since.
 It’s even started to rain in the area.

 The Zoo has set up a GoFundMe page in order to raise funds for recovery.
-There are other ways to help specific groups including the evacuees, communities, firefighters and wildlife that have been hurt by this heartbreakng fire.
+There are other ways to help specific groups including the evacuees, firefighters and wildlife that have been hurt by this heartbreakng fire.